l2beat/earl/docs/guides/mocks.md

 expect(mockTransformer).toBeExhausted()
 ```

-Mocks are typed and expected calls are defined upfront.
-Any unexpected call will result in an error right away.
-Also,
+Mocks are typed and a sequence of expected calls is defined upfront.
+Any unexpected call will result in an error right
-any expected call that wasn't executed will make last assertion (`toBeExhausted) fail.
-As you can probably tell by now,
+away.
+Also, any expected call that wasn't executed will make last assertion (`toBeExhausted`) fail.
+As you can probably
-the default way of creating mocks with **earl** is pretty strict, that's why we sometime call them _StrictMocks_ (later
+tell by now, the default way of creating mocks with **earl** is pretty strict, that's why we call them sometimes _Strict
-you will learn about loose mocks).
+Mocks_ (later you will learn about _Loose Mocks_).

 Let's have a little bit of fun and experiment with this.
 Lets try to add another expected call like this: